|

 appeared to be the forerunner of Blissville yard, only a whole lot

-DB cabin controlled the drawbridge (swingbridge)
+"DB" Tower/Cabin controlled the drawbridge

-over the Dutch Kills
+over the Dutch Kills.

-Dave Keller
+Archive: Dave Keller |

 Arch St. Team Yard